TheSmartnik/underfinedmethod/source/posts/why-on-earth-do-fibers-exist.html.markdown

 enumerator.next   # => 1
 ```

 Yeah, I know.
 That example probably doesn't raise your eyebrows, except for the syntax, of course.
 I mean use `<<` to return control, really?
+There is an even more confusing alias for that -- `yield`, which corresponds to `Fiber.yield`, but has nothing to do with ruby keyword `yield`.

 Anyway, let's see how it works.